2022 SLMACC funding round – application deadline extended

 - consider Māori aspirations and opportunities, where applicable.

-The relevant application form will guide you on how much information to provide.
+The relevant application form had guidance on how much information to provide.

-Collaboration concepts should also outline co-development undertaken to date and explain what further co-development would be done at the full proposal stage.
+Collaboration concepts were to also outline co-development undertaken to date and explain what further co-development would be done at the full proposal stage.

-- describe how the project will be successfully delivered, including a plan for extension of research
+- describe how the project would be successfully delivered, including a plan for extension of research

 - include a realistic and appropriate budget (with a breakdown including milestones, consideration of any subcontracting required, cost of open access journal publication where applicable, and the budget for each stage of the work)